 The chances of women needing long-term care are higher than men.
 This is because women outlive men by an average of 5 years.
 As a result, women are more likely to be at home alone during the years when their health begins to decline, increasing their need for long-term care.

 What Type of Lifestyle Does He or She Lead?

 The type of lifestyle your loved one lives could also determine whether or not he or she needs long-term home care.
 Eating a poor diet and failure to exercise on a regular basis could increase his or her need for long-term care.
 A caregiver can make sure your loved one follows a nutritious diet and takes all of his or her medications, and also ensure he or she exercises on a regular basis, conducting the physical activity recommended by a physician.

 When searching for long-term care options for your ageing loved one, you’ll want the right balance of compassion, professionalism, and expertise.
 Reach out to Home Care Assistance to learn about part-time and live-in caregivers who can offer all of those qualities and much more.
 Our long-term aged care services also include comprehensive Alzheimer’s, dementia, and Parkinson’s care in North Coast.
 All of our aged care services are backed with a 100% satisfaction guarantee, there are no hidden fees, and you’ll never be asked to sign a long-term contract even if you’re planning on long-term care for your loved one.
-To schedule a no-obligation in-home consultation with one of our experienced Care Managers, call 1300 LIVE-IN or (02) 6646 3527 today.
+To schedule a no-obligation in-home consultation with one of our experienced Care Managers, call (02) 6646 3527 today.